-The table below shows the Fund's contractual advisory fee with NexPoint for the year ended September 30, 2023:
+The table below shows the Fund's contractual advisory fee with NexPoint for the six months ended March 31, 2023:

-Annual Fee

-Rate to the

-Investment

-Fund Adviser

-NexPoint Climate Tech Fund 0.95%
+Fund Annual Fee Rate to the Investment Adviser NexPoint Climate Tech Fund 0.95%

 NexPoint has entered into a Services Agreement (the "Services Agreement") with Skyview Group ("Skyview"), effective February 25, 2021, pursuant to which NexPoint will receive administrative and operational support services to enable it to provide the required advisory services to the Fund.
-The
+The Investment Adviser, and not the Fund, will compensate all Investment Adviser and Skyview personnel who provide services to the Fund.